vmware-archive/resource-images/README.md

 }
 ```

-The script should fetch the resource identified by the version and place it in
-the given directory.
+The script should fetch the source and place it in the given directory.